wader/static-ffmpeg/README.md

 ### TODOs and possible things to add

-- Add libplacebo, chromaprint, gsm, rtmp, etc. ...
+- Add libplacebo, chromaprint, rtmp, etc. ...
 - Add acceleration support (GPU, CUDA, ...)
 - Add *.a *.so libraries, headers and pkg-config somehow
 - Use cargo-c stable Alpine package